 Digital parenting: 5 ways to use parental controls in the smart home

-It's understandable that parents are concerned about safe and healthy online practices.
+Understandably, parents are concerned about safe and healthy online practices.
 Children as young as 6 years old "own" a smartphone, and more than half of children ages 3-18 use the internet at home.
 With so many connected devices and streaming services, families face a massive challenge in monitoring screen time and content viewing.
-And so, in honor of National Cybersecurity Awareness Month, we're breaking down 5 ways to become a digital parenting super star in your smart home— right from our own team members and experts.
+And so, in honor of National Cybersecurity Awareness Month, we're breaking down 5 ways to become a digital parenting superstar in your smart home— right from our team members and experts.

 Before we dive in, let's consider what parental controls in the smart home look like today.
 Many entertainment systems have parental controls to restrict mature content— smart TVs, streaming apps, and gaming consoles.
 But what about restricting screen time and content on all the devices in the home; how can a parent easily set up universal rule sets?